open-webui/open-webui/.github/pull_request_template.md

 ## Description

-[Insert a brief description of the changes made in this pull request, including any relevantincluding motivation and impact.]
+[Insert a brief description of the changes made in this pull request, including any relevant motivation and impact.]

 ---